 About Brendoncare Knightwood

 Charlotte Gilbert is the General Manager Brendoncare Knightwood, a 20 bedroom residential home that offers respite care in Chandler’s Ford.
-Conveniently located in Hampshire, Brendoncare Knightwood is also home to our close care complex where residents live independently in their own homes with support on hand 24 hours a day if needed.
+Conveniently located in Hampshire, Brendoncare Knightwood is also home to our extra care complex where residents live independently in their own homes with support on hand 24 hours a day if needed.

 You can find out more about Brendoncare Knightwood or our friendly team on call 0300 303 4866.